victoriamccray/victoriamccray.github.io/mywork.md

 **Outcomes:**
-- Provided understanding of the acceptability of applications among users with lived experience of Type I and Type II diabetes
+- Provided understanding of the efficacy of applications among users with lived experience of Type I and Type II diabetes
 - Contributed to the successful launch of a system integrated with multiple external medical devices
 - Communicated team findings to a wide organizational audience and strengthened trust in user research